 The proposed project would result in an increase in demand for operational uses, including landscape irrigation, maintenance and other activities on the site.
-Based on a generation factor for restaurant and residential uses, the project would result in a demand of approximately 5,000 gallons per day that equates to 5.6 acre feet per year (afy) of water.
+Based on a generation factor of 125 gpd/room/day for hotels, the 85-room project would result in a demand of approximately 10,625 gallons per day that equates to 11.9 acre feet per year (afy) of water.

 To address the drought that California is currently facing, the State is taking action to curb water use with mandatory statewide water use reduction.
 On January 17, 2014 Gov. Brown declared a "Drought State of Emergency", where State agencies were directed to take all necessary actions to prepare for drought conditions.
 On February 11, 2014, the Metropolitan Water District Board declared a water supply alert throughout Southern California in response to statewide drought, and called for water-use reductions and doubling of water conservation rebate and public outreach budgets.
-On July 15, 2014, the State Water Resources Control Board (Water Board) adopted the emergency water conservation regulations requiring all Californian's to stop washing down driveways and sidewalks; excess run-off caused by watering outdoor landscapes; using a hose to wash a car- unless the hose is equipped with a shut-offnozzle; and using potable water in decorative water features and fountains - unless the water is recirculated.
+On July 15, 2014, the State Water Resources Control Board (Water Board) adopted the emergency water conservation regulations requiring all Californian's to stop washing down driveways and sidewalks; excess run-off caused by watering outdoor landscapes; using a hose to wash a car- unless the hose is equipped with a shut-off-nozzle; and using potable water in decorative water features and fountains - unless the water is recirculated.